Thomas Edison: Electric power distribution

 The Edison Machine Works on Goerck Street on the Lower East Side of Manhattan was set up to manufacture heavy machinery needed in Edison's electric utility.
-It employed a large workforce which included up and coming engineers such as Reginald Fessenden and Nikola Tesla.
+It employed a large workforce, which included up and coming engineers such as Reginald Fessenden and Nikola Tesla.

-After devising a commercially viable electric light bulb on October 21, 1879, Edison developed an electric utility to compete with the existing gas light utilities.
-To prove he was making progress, Edison hosted a board meeting which was illuminated by his system.
+After devising a commercially viable electric light bulb on October 21, 1879, Edison was determined to create an electric utility to compete with the existing gas light utilities.
+To prove he was making progress, Edison hosted a board meeting that was illuminated by his system.
 On December 17, 1880, he founded the Edison Illuminating Company, and during the 1880s, he patented a system for electricity distribution.

 The amount of copper wire needed to commercialize this new technology was enormous.
-In order to reduce the copper requirement, Edison invented the three-prong wire system.
+In order to reduce the copper requirement, Edison invented the three-prong wire system which allows small gauge wires to be used than the status quo ante two wire distribution due to less current being required to power a given electrical grid.

 To expand its influence in New York, especially to secure the rights for installing underground electric lines, the Edison Illuminating Company opened a second office on 65th Avenue.
-The Edison Machine Works and Edison Electric Tube company opened in New York by the end of the year.
+The Edison Machine Works and Edison Electric Tube Company opened in New York by the end of the year.
 Edison paid his New York workers significantly more than other firms in the 1880s.
 Before fully commercializing power distribution, Edison needed a way to measure how much power his customers consumed.
 He invented a cell with a zinc solution and zinc plates that received some of each customer's current.
-This resulted in zinc from the solution precipitating onto the plates which were weighed on a monthly basis to determine how much current had passed through and bill the customer accordingly.
+This resulted in zinc from the solution precipitating onto the plates, which were weighed on a monthly basis to determine how much current had passed through and bill the customer accordingly.

 In January 1882, to demonstrate feasibility, Edison had switched on the 93 kW first steam-generating power station at Holborn Viaduct in London.
 On September 4, 1882, in Pearl Street, New York City, his 600 kW cogeneration steam-powered generating station, Pearl Street Station's, electrical power distribution system was switched on, providing 110 volts direct current (DC).
 Subscriptions quickly grew to 508 customers with 10,164 lamps.